Robin-WZQ/DAA/README.md

 ### Custom Dataset
-We provide a code sample for generating your own attention maps.
+- We provide a code sample for generating your own attention maps.
 Make sure you have changed the data and model path to your local path.

 ```
 python ./backdoor_detection/preprocess_rickrolling.py
 ```

-We also provide the corresponding script to visulize the dynamic attention process:
+- We also provide the corresponding script to visulize the dynamic attention process:

 ```
 python ./backdoor_detection/preprocess_rickrolling.py
 ```
+For example:

 <div align=center>
 <img src='https://github.com/Robin-WZQ/DAA/blob/main/viz/output1.gif' width=800>